neve-linux/neveports/Usage.md

 `chroot`.
 At least 2GB of RAM per each CPU thread is recommended (all threads are used by default).

-The `cbuild` tool has relatively few dependencies.
+The `nbuild` tool has relatively few dependencies.
 You can usually find all of them in any Linux distribution.
 Additionally, it imposes some requirements on the Linux kernel you are running.